Gangula-Sandaru/Bus-Ticket-Booking-System-Using-Django/README.md

 Transport is an essential thing to every human being.
 So is there any good service in public transport?
 It is a big problem to everyone.
 Because public transport is very common to everyone and it should be service to everyone.
 Under this irregular system effects all the states of peoples in society.
-Example of food, fuel, Attended on time transport, business,
+Example of food, fuel, Attended on time transport, business, school students and the day today works.
+So we can take this situation as a turning point to our life.
+It will help for better future and we can take this irregular system as a new cleanser to all people’s mindset as well as the thinking pattern.
+Nowadays everyone are so busy with their day to day works.
+They need best services and satisfaction in every ways.
+But there are no ways no system changes to have a better one.

 # 3. Software tool and technologies Requirement
 * Wamp server